esphome/esphome-docs/components/lock/index.rst

 ``lock.unlock`` Action
 **************************

-This action unlock a lock with the given ID off when executed.
+This action unlocks a lock with the given ID off when executed.

 .. code-block:: yaml